VictoriaRaven/Translator-Language-Dictionary-App/README.md

 This portion is included in the document folder **"docs"** and the diagrams included in one of the sections.
 ### Start of the Implementation:
 - **Implementation Of GUI**:
-### Use Case Diagram
+### Class/UML/Use Case/Activity Diagrams
 The use case diagram illustrates how users interact with the application: starting from launching the app, selecting a option from the main menu (main.py), and engaging with the mechanics.
-### Activity Diagram
 The activity diagram shows the flow of actions, starting from the application launch, progressing through the deicitonary tabs selection of Open Admin Panel, importing/exporting data, editing data, veiwing data, page changes.
-### Class/UML Diagram
-- Put it here.....
+The class and uml diagram is similar to the activity diagram but includes the classes, codes, and functions/methods and how it intreacts with each other.
 ## Overview of Progress and Conclusion
 ### Project Plan Goals:
 - Develop a application